SarthakRout/PClub-CP/README.md

 ### Output
 NO
 ### Explanation
 Whichever path you take, you get stopped after getting to {13318,9296}, you lose your fight at {16844,17659}.
-You get a maximum of 3 uni areas which is less than 4.
+You get a maximum of 3 unit areas which is less than 4.